 Raise.com & Target REDCard

-From there, search for Target gift cards (NOT Disney gift cards), and sort by percentage of discount.
-Inventory fluctuates here, discounts are normally 2-4%.
+Once you have that, go to Raise.com and purchase a Target gift card (NOT Disney gift cards).
+Inventory fluctuates here, discounts are normally 3-4%.
 Add gift cards to your cart, and enter code RAISE75AF during checkout to save an extra $5 off your first order over $75.
 Pay for your order, and you should immediately receive the Target gift cards in digital form.
+(As a side note: Raise.com is great for discount gift card purchases outside of this deal–we love that site!)

 Then, head to Target.com and sign into your account.
 Upon signing in, your Target Red Card should be “loaded.”
 This entitles you to a 5% savings on gift card purchases.
 Add Disney gift cards to your cart, and head to the checkout.
 There, you should see the 5% discount applied (thanks to your Red Card), and you can enter the Target gift cards purchased on Raise.com as your payment method while still taking advantage of the 5% savings.
 Do not use your Target Red Card to pay–this is not required for the 5% savings.